alexwennerberg/crabmail/README.md

 ## Installation and usage

-To use crabmail to host your own archive-first mailing list, check out [Self-hosted Archives-first Mailing Lists in 2022](https://alex.flounder.online/tech/howtolist.gmi)
+To use crabmail to host your own public inbox archive-first mailing list, check out [Self-hosted Public Inbox in 2022](https://alex.flounder.online/tech/howtolist.gmi)

 To install:
 ```